zachleat/rawhyde/README.md

 Output is generated into the `_site` directory.
 As is, the site's hierarchy (subfolders for posts) means that all of the resources are referenced using absolute urls and the site must be hosted at `/`.
 Set up a Virtual Host for the `_site` directory and modify your `/etc/hosts` to map that to a local development domain of your choosing.

-#### Fetching Avatars

-Add the new Presenter’s twitter and github handles to `_avatars/users.json`

-    grunt avatars
-    grunt

 ### Credits

 Built by [@zachleat](https://twitter.com/zachleat).